guyfe/LongSumm/README.md

 # LongSumm
-LongSumm - Scientific Document Summarization Task
+A Shared Task at [EMNLP 2020](https://2020.emnlp.org) that focuses on generating long summaries for scientific documents.
+LongSumm is one of three shared tasks conducted as part of: [1st Workshop on Scholarly Document Processing](https://ornlcda.github.io/SDProc/).

-# LongSumm - Description
+# LongSumm - Motivation

 Most of the work on scientific document summarization focuses on generating relatively short summaries (250 words or less).
 While such a length constraint can be sufficient for summarizing news articles, it is far from sufficient for summarizing scientific work.
 In fact, such a short summary resembles more to an abstract than to a summary that aims to cover all the salient information conveyed in a given text.
 Writing such summaries requires expertise and a deep understanding in a scientific domain, as can be found in some researchers blogs.